JuhoLeedev/Winter-School-Building-License-Plate-Tensorflow/README.md

 ![image4](./docs/image4.png)

-This repository contains all images to train building license plate and .csv files and already trained models too.
+This repository contains all images to train building license plate detector, .csv files and already trained models too.
 You can test my trained building license detector after step 2 is all completed by running Object_detection_image.py script.
 You can ignore the \doc folder and its files; they are just there to hold the images used for this readme.

 If you want to train your own object detector, delete the following files (do not delete the folders):
 - All files in \object_detection\images\train and \object_detection\images\test
 - The “test_labels.csv” and “train_labels.csv” files in \object_detection\images
 - All files in \object_detection\training
 - All files in \object_detection\inference_graph

+After delete all these files you can use your own images to train whatever you want.
+Following steps will explain how to train your own object detector.

+#### 2d.
+Set up Anaconda environment for Object Detection API